In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: Introduction

 The counter-rotating part can be omitted using the rotating--wave approximation (RWA), when the cavity and qubit frequencies are near resonance and the coupling is not too strong.
 The RWA simplifies the Rabi model to the Jaynes--Cummings (JC) model which works well in the weak and strong coupling regimes of cavity and circuit QED~\citep{Jaynes1963}.
 The JC model has been the basic model to describe seminal demonstrations such as quantum non--demolition qubit readout~\citep{Wallraff2004}, the generation of Fock states~\citep{Hofheinz2008}, the observation of multiphoton resonances~\citep{Deppe2008}, and the cavity mediated coupling between two qubits~\citep{Majer2007,Sillanpaeae2007}.

-However, the RWA breaks down in the ultra-strong~\citep{Niemczyk2010} and deep-strong~\citep{Casanova2010} coupling regimes, where the coupling strength becomes comparable to the system frequencies, as well as in the strong driving regimes~\citep{TwyeffortIrish2007,Zueco2009}.
+However, the RWA breaks down in the ultra-strong coupling regime where the coupling strength $g$ becomes a significant fraction of the system frequencies ($0.1\le g/\omega_{r}\le1$)~\citep{Niemczyk2010}, and in the deep-strong coupling regime ($g/\omega_{r}\ge1$)~\citep{Casanova2010}, as well as in the strong driving regimes~\citep{TwyeffortIrish2007,Zueco2009}.
 In these regimes, the counter rotating, or equivalently anti--Jaynes--Cummings (AJC) terms must be retained in the interaction Hamiltonian.
 The excitation-number nonconserving nature of these terms leads to nontrivial phenomena absent in the JC model.
 These include modified energy spectra observed as Bloch-Siegert shifts~\citep{Bloch1940,Tuorila2010,FornDiaz2010}, generation of Schr\"{o}dinger cat states~\citep{Solano2003}, asymmetries in vacuum Rabi splitting~\citep{Beaudoin2011}, multiphoton resonances~\citep{Ma2015}, modified input-output relations~\citep{Ridolfo2012}, quantum phase transitions \citep{Hwang2015}, and deterioration of photon blockade effects~\citep{Hwang2016,LeBoite2016}.
 Beyond static effects, the combination of JC and AJC terms in the Rabi model influences fundamental quantum effects such as the quantum Zeno effect~\citep{Zheng2008} and entanglement evolution~\citep{Ficek2002,Jing2009}, and plays a significant role in the dynamics of driven two-level systems~\citep{Lue2012,Grimsmo2013}.